pingcap/tiflash/docs/design/2023-08-31-reduce-wait-index-in-random-write.md

 2. The size of the data in the Region exceeds the corresponding threshold.
 3. The time since the last flush exceeds a random timeout.

-In scenarios where small transactions are replicated, the first two size-related conditions are not easily triggered.
-The flush frequency is determined only by the random timeout.
-Furthermore, if the writes are highly random, when a flush is triggered, only a small amount of data is to be written, which is a waste to our write bandwidth.
+In scenarios where small transactions are replicated, the first two size-related conditions can not be easily triggered.
+The flush frequency is only determined by the random timeout.
+Furthermore, if the writes are highly random, when a flush is triggered, only a small amount of data in a Region is to be written, which is a waste of write bandwidth.

 Therefore, we need to replace this random timeout condition.